rarebreed/rarebreed.github.io/_posts/2020-03-03-gardening-experiment.md

 For the water gun, most of the processing should probably be done on the IoT device itself.
 That would probably mean a beefier microcontroller with TPU support.
 This has the disadvantage of having higher power requirements.
 Another option would be to send data over for the image recognition to be done by something more beefy.
 However, streaming data has a power cost too.
+There's also the problem of latencies.
+So I think ideally, this processing has to be done on-device.

 I think some research into a middle ground processor...something between a Raspberry Pi and an Cortex M7 would probably be ok.
 If the prediction analysis is going to be done at the edge by the device itself, then it needs to have a reasonable amount of calculative power.
 We also want this to be relatively cheap.
+The trick here is power consumption.
+It needs to be able to last throughout the night until solar panels can recharge the battery.

 I would also need to look into solar panels, and charging of lithium ion batteries.